algorithmixx/berry-frame/README.md

 __berry-frame__ was written as a platform for teaching students the basics of programming embedded systems.
-It was designed to hide a lot of technical issues so that the students can concentrate on the essentials of application development.
+It was designed to hide a lot of technical issues so that the students could concentrate on the essentials of application development.

 The traditional way of embedded systems development with languages